open/close all folders

 - Anlu the Oracle from Fushigi Yuugi Genbu Kaiden.
 And she pays for it with her life.

-- Yashiro Hoshimiya fills this role in Denpa Onna to Seishun Otoko.
+- Yashiro Hoshimiya fills this role in Ground Control to Psychoelectric Girl.
 At first she appears to be an obnoxious girl obsessed with space like the titular character Erio Touwa, and she constantly berates Makoto Niwa for having caused her to stop believing in alien activity.
 Then at the end of episode 13, after telling Makoto to move slightly, a meteor lands right in the spot where he was standing just moments earlier, causing him to wonder if she really was an alien or not.

 - Layla Miller in X-Factor.
 "I'm Layla Miller, I know stuff."

 Films — Animated

 - Frankenweenie has the Weird Girl, who interprets the contents of her cat's litterbox to look into the future.

 - In The Matrix, the androgynous monk child ("Spoon Boy" according to the script) who claims that "There is no spoon."

 - The plague ridden child in Mel Gibson's Apocalypto who accosts the slavers as they bring their captives in for sacrifice.

 - While female, small, fey, and creepy, this child is probably more of a Waif Prophet due to her obvious illness.

 - Scary Movie 3 has Cody.